"Stave off decay by daily care" : William Morris upon setting up the Society for the Protection of Ancient Buildings in 1877

 MaintenanceBooker is a website which makes it easy for churches, chapels and historic buildings to book maintenance services through accredited and experienced contractors.

-Our MaintenanceBooker service is currently available throughout England and Wales and also in Northern Ireland.
+The MaintenanceBooker service is currently available in England, Wales and Northern Ireland.
 It enables churches to access and book professional accredited contractors who are experienced in church and historic building maintenance for services including maintenance of rainwater goods, masonry, trees, high level inspections and repairs and asbestos survey and removals.
 It also provides guidance, helpful videos and small grants.

 There is also a section on their website on championing volunteer-led maintenance in places of worship.